eixfachZabii/HeapArrayVisualizer/README.md

-## Note

-This tool is currently a basic helper and only supports binary trees.
-Contributions to extend its functionality to support N-ary trees are welcome!

 # Heap Array Visualizer

 This repository provides a Heap Array Visualizer tool that visualizes a heap array as a binary tree.
 Similar to the tests for GAD exercises at TUM, this visualizer is designed to aid in understanding and testing heap data structures.